-I came to the U.S. from Japan as a tourist, and didn't leave after my expiration date.
+I came to the U.S. as a tourist, and didn't leave after my expiration date.
 I've been here for about three years since, working as a nanny and waitress.
-I recently read that people from Japan are eligible to enter the visa lottery.
+I recently read that people from my country are eligible to enter the visa lottery.
 Can I enter even though I'm here illegally?

 You should really see a lawyer for a full analysis.
 Also, for more information on the green card lottery, pick up a copy of U.S. Immigration Made Easy, by Ilona Bray (Nolo).